ethereum/remix-workshops/DeployWithLibraries/1_Writing_a_Library/step1.md

 A libraries looks like a **contract** but use the keyword `library`

+A library typically is a collection of useful functions sitting out there on the blockchain that any contract can use.
+Because the library is already deployed, it saves the deployment costs of the many contracts that use it.

 In the following contract:
  - Make a library with the name `LibraryForTest`.